coste-v/kubernetes_infra_tutorial/Part1.md

 ## Objectives

-- setting up a testing context on our cluster
+- set up a testing context on our cluster
 - get familiar with kubectl command
-- understanding Pods and Service
+- understand Pods and Service
 - deploy local container on kubernetes

 ## A. Cluster setup

-### Discovering the cluster
+### a) Discovering the cluster

 Docker desktop allows you to create a single node kubernetes cluster.
 Once your cluster is up and running, we can check its configuration using :